 Mimikatz: World’s Most Dangerous Password-Stealing Platform

 In 2011, security researcher Benjamin Delpy discovered with Windows WDigest vulnerability.
 This security hole allows attackers to access internal storage on a Windows system, which holds user account passwords, and also obtain the keys to decrypt them.
-Microsoft ignored Delpy, and he created an open source tool that can leverage WDigest to steal passwords.
+Microsoft ignored Delpy, and he created an open-source tool that can leverage WDigest to steal passwords.

-The tool has since evolved into a powerful platform for compromising user credentials, used by penetration testers and ethical hackers to test the strength of their endpoint defenses, but also by threat actors to gain unauthorized access to Windows systems.
+The tool has since evolved into a powerful platform for compromising user credentials, used by penetration testers and ethical hackers to test the strength of their endpoint defenses, but also by network threat actors to gain unauthorized access to Windows systems.

 Mimikatz is an open source tool originally developed by ethical hacker Benjamin Delpy, to demonstrate a flaw in Microsoft’s authentication protocols.
 Simply put, the tool steals passwords.
 It is deployed on a Windows endpoint, and allows its users to extract Kerberos tickets and other authentication tokens from the machine.

 Since then, Mimikatz has gone through many versions and has evolved into a powerful tool used by hackers to attack authentication mechanisms on Microsoft-based endpoints.
 The same tool is also used by penetration testers and security staff to evaluate their vulnerability to these types of attacks.

 Mimikatz is still maintained by Delpy, and new versions are constantly developed to keep up with updates to Windows operating systems.
 You can download the latest versions on Github.
 There are many forks and implementations of Mimikatz, some of which are packaged in popular malicious threat kits, including NotPetya and BadRabbit.
 At least 20 advanced persistent threat groups have been identified using Mimikatz as part of their arsenal.